 As a test, you can schedule an email to yourself.

 And that’s all there is to it!
+You should be all set up with our Schedule Recurring Emails in Outlook 365 add-in.
 Now just wait until the designated time and check your Sent Items folder to see the scheduled email once it’s been sent.